lclarkmichalek/site/content/post/monitoring-queue.md

 As our metric is not a continuous function, we can't simply differentiate it, so we need to specify over what period we want our rate to be calculated.
 This is the period in the square brackets.
-1m is a convention within Qubit, along with 30m for when you want a calmer view.
+1m is a convention within Qubit, along with 30m for when you want a calmer, PM friendly, view.
 In general, the smaller the window, the less data required, the faster the result.

+A general note about rates: it is statistically meaningless to compare two metrics that have been calculated using rates across different intervals.
+This is why it is so important to develop strong conventions around rate intervals.
+Imagine a (contrived) situation where your ops team has calculated network traffic rates at the 5m interval and you have calculated row processing rate at the 30m interval.
+Any comparison between the two metrics now becomes a statistical minefield that would make Brian Brazil very unhappy if he learnt about it.

 When we graph this in the Prometheus UI, we get